HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 A CDS rule execution engine.
 * It is RECOMMENDED that it be able to execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://build.fhir.org/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).

+* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it MUST support processing of the required configuration options described in Extension subsection of Section 3.1.21.

 ## <span style="color:silver"> 3.1.0 </span> Preliminaries